 Visiting Valley of the Temples

 There’s heat, and then there’s Valley of the Temples on a summer afternoon heat.
-The step in planning your trip to Agrigento’s Valley of the Temples is to decide if you want to go in the early morning or the late afternoon.
+The first step in planning your trip to Agrigento’s Valley of the Temples is to decide if you want to go in the early morning or the late afternoon.
 The second step is to pack water, sunscreen and your favorite sun-protective clothing, because there’s approximately one square meter of shade throughout this entire 2000-square-metre site.
 (On the plus side, there is a cafe with cold drinks, granite, gelato and toilets!)

 To reach the Valley of the Temples, you can take TUA Bus 1 or Bus 2/ (note the slash!) from Agrigento’s train station.
 Take whichever bus comes first.
 I accidentally took Bus 2 (no slash) and it wasn’t the end of the world – I just had to walk about 500 meters from the bus stop to the Porta V entrance.
 These are regular city buses; you can buy your ticket before boarding from any tobacconist.